Back to All Events

 Format

-This is an in-person workshop with a focus on writing craft; it will be held at the State Library of Queensland.
-This workshop is suitable for beginner memoir writers of all backgrounds.
+This is a hybrid workshop with a focus on writing craft; it will be held at the State Library of Queensland and live streamed to an online audience via Zoom.
+As part of the Memorable 2026 program, this workshop is suitable for memoir writers of all levels and writing backgrounds.
+A 7-day replay will be made available to participants.

 About Sara